 - Target older couples when school’s in session: If you know that older couples love to experience your activity in the fall, then focus on advertising to engaged or married people 55+ years old starting in August and September.

 - Target families during school breaks: For example, if an elementary school nearby has a break coming up, then you should target parents with elementary-aged kids with messaging that says “Come try our experience during fall break!”

 - Shift your messaging to be more gift-oriented over the holidays: Position your experience as the perfect gift over the holidays—who wouldn’t want a food tour voucher over a pair of socks?!

 6. Remarket to People Who Abandon the Booking Process

 Your marketing funnel is your process of attracting, convincing, and converting your customers.
 Tailoring your messaging for particular stages of the funnel allows you to make the most of every cent you spend on advertising.

 Increase your conversion rate even more by offering customers something based on their interactions with your brand.
-One example of how we’re doing this is a tour company is selling out nearly all their tours every day right now.
+One example of how we’re doing this is for a tour company that is selling out daily for nearly all its tours.
 This has resulted in a lot of people going to their website, starting the booking process, realizing that there wasn’t a tour time available, and abandoning the process.
 To recapture this revenue, we created a time-restrictive offer where they can purchase tour vouchers for 20% off.
 The beauty of this we get to recognize the revenue today, and we don’t sacrifice margin since on average we only see 70% of vouchers get redeemed.